ChuanMeng/SIP/README.md

 ```
 The above commands would produce model checkpoints and inference output files, which are stored in the paths `./output/MSDialog.SIP-AP.sg/checkpoints/` and `./output/MSDialog.SIP-AP.sg/`, respectively.

 ## Evaluate action prediction
+Evaluate the action prediction model based on multi-label classification on the validation and test sets of WISE:
 ```bash
 python -u Evaluation.py \
 --prediction_path ./output/WISE.AP.mlc \